WOWINC/aws-sts-1/README.md

 To install on windows or osx:
 1. Clone this Repo
 2. install the dependencies: `npm install`
-3. run the [`aws-token.sh`](./aws-token.sh) script at the root of your repository. use the --account switch to selecgt an account to log in to.
+3. run the [`aws-token.sh`](./aws-token.sh) script at the root of your repository. use the --account switch to select an account to log in to.
 ` ./aws-token.sh --account account-name `

 For linux (optionally, osx) use the docker image instead.